javierhonduco/blog/_posts/2016-12-10-write-a-strace-and-gdb.md

 After that, we fetch the registers, specifically `orig_rax`, where the id for the system call is stored, and `rax`, where we can find the result of the system call.

 We want to print the system call name and exit code.
-Unfortunately, we have the id, so I've created, with the help of a simple Ruby script, an array to map those.
+Unfortunately, we have the id, so I've created - with the help of a simple Ruby script - an array to map those.
 You can find it in the appropriate header.

 #### In "mygdb"
 the objective was to be able to execute step by step, going to the end and showing the registers.